 Read our eBook and learn how you can generate support, secure budget, and gather momentum to build a data governance framework.

 For example, perhaps the organization is facing a slew of regulatory hurdles.
-If so, the business case should outline how governance will streamline regulatory reporting for the compliance team and eliminate costly regulatory penalties.
+The business case should outline how governance will streamline regulatory reporting for the compliance team and eliminate costly regulatory penalties.

 Maybe the company is struggling to centralize data from disparate data systems.
 The business case would cover how governance helps ensure confidence in investment placed on consolidating systems or migrating to a cloud environment.
 Or, it could be that the IT team spends more time fixing data quality issues than running analytics.
 The business case would focus on how governance proactively solves data quality issues for the most impactful data, saving IT time and money.

 A successful data governance team starts with support from the leadership team.
-Typically, a chief data officer (CDO) leads governance efforts and works with a centralized or federated team, made up of leaders from various departments like marketing, HR, operations and IT.
+Typically, a chief data officer (CDO) leads governance efforts and works with a centralized or federated team, made up of leaders from various departments like marketing, HR, operations, and IT.
 Identifying data owners, stewards, and data users become a critical part of ongoing data governance management.

-Together, the governance team creates and manages processes for resolving data quality issues, tracking compliance, documenting data lineage, ingesting metadata, building data catalogs, analytical reporting and more.
+Together, the governance team creates and manages processes for resolving data quality issues, tracking compliance, documenting data lineage, ingesting metadata, building data catalogs, analytical reporting, and more.
 All procedures must be repeatable and easy to execute for both the IT and business teams.

-- Easily understandable data terms across the entire company.
+- Easily understandable data terms across the entire company

-- Improved data trust among business users.
+- Improved data trust among business users

-- Enhanced end-to-end data quality.
+- Enhanced end-to-end data quality

-- Clearly defined data lineage from both a business and technical standpoint.
+- Clearly defined data lineage from both a business and technical standpoint

-- Increased data usage among business users, generating additional ROI.
+- Increased data usage among business users, generating additional ROI

-- Verified data behind all business decisions.
+- Verified data behind all business decisions

-- Fast and easy proof of regulatory compliance.
+- Fast and easy proof of regulatory compliance

 In the end, outlining expected outcomes in the data governance business case demonstrates its value across the enterprise and boosts executive buy-in for the necessary funding and resources.